Illuminate Australian society and your family history using census records from 1788 to 1901

 A complicating factor is that government definitions of Aboriginal have varied over time, meaning an Aboriginal person of mixed ancestry may have been counted in one census and excluded from another census.

-In summary, many statistics relating to Aboriginal Australians are flawed and inaccurate.
+In summary, many statistics relating to First Nations people are flawed and inaccurate.

 There have been some censuses made specifically of the Aboriginal population.